72+ Summer Writing Prompts + Activities

-- Make a bucket list of things you want to this summer.
+- Make a bucket list of things you want to do this summer.

 - Write about your last day at school before the summer break.